emul8/emul8/doc/source/time_and_synchronization.rst

 Recording can be done in two *modes*.

-In the default mode called *DomainExternal*, only events *external* to the domain the recorded machine is in are saved.
+In the first mode called *DomainExternal*, only events *external* to the domain the recorded machine is in are saved.
 For example, user input via UART or mouse will be recorded, but the network packet transmitted via switch which is in the same synchronization domain - won't.
 Thanks to that, you can record events for each machine in the synchronization domain and then replay all machines - communication within such a domain will also be repeated due to determinism so recording only external events is enough.